Minnesota Electrician Insurance

 Q- How much does insurance cost for electrical contractors?

-Ans:- Electrical contractors in Minnesota can expect to pay a premium of $40 per month, or $482 per year for one person.
+Ans: Electrical contractors in Minnesota can expect to pay a premium of $40 per month, or $480 per year, for one person.

-The first policy a Minnesota electrician would buy is general liability insurance, one of the license requirements.
+The first policy a Minnesota electrician would typically purchase is general liability insurance, one of the licensing requirements.

-General liability helps protect your business from third parties’ bodily injury and property damage claims.
+General liability helps protect your business from claims of bodily injury and property damage made by third parties.